 International Retinoblastoma Staging System (IRSS)

-Grouping systems are relevant for assessment of intraocular disease extension and are helpful predictors of ocular salvage.
+The following grouping systems are relevant for assessment of intraocular disease extension and are helpful predictors of ocular salvage:

 Reese-Ellsworth Classification for Intraocular Tumors

 Reese and Ellsworth developed a classification system for intraocular retinoblastoma that has been shown to have prognostic significance for maintenance of sight and control of local disease at a time when surgery and external-beam radiation therapy were the primary treatment options.
 However, developments in the conservative management of intraocular retinoblastoma have made the Reese-Ellsworth grouping system less predictive for eye salvage and less helpful in guiding treatment.
 This grouping system is seldom used and serves largely as a historical reference.

 Treatment planning by a multidisciplinary team of cancer specialists—including a pediatric oncologist, ophthalmologist, and radiation oncologist—with experience treating ocular tumors of childhood is required to optimize treatment outcomes.
 Evaluation at specialized centers is highly recommended before the initiation of treatment to improve the likelihood of ocular salvage and vision preservation.

 Many treatments considered to be standard of care have not been studied in a randomized fashion.